Work Stress Expert, Trainer & Speaker

 In a global economy, industries become more competitive which leads to greater demands on employees to perform in their jobs, which in turn leads to greater work related stress and anxiety.

-And innovations in technology which were once projected to reduce pressure on employees have proved to be a double-edged sword.
+Innovations in technology which were once projected to reduce pressure on employees have proved to be a double-edged sword.

 Now workers can do more in the same amount of time – a conundrum that has created more stressed-out employees.

-Organisations have set up specifically to provide assistance to companies, employees, and private individuals who are suffering the effects of stress as well as creating corporate stress management training programs, seminars, workshops and courses for the prevention of job stress.
+Organizations have set up specifically to provide assistance to companies, employees, and private individuals who are suffering the effects of stress as well as creating corporate stress management training programs, seminars, workshops and courses for the prevention of job stress.